celo-org/optimism/packages/contracts-bedrock/CELO.md

 - `pause(string identifier)` / `unpause()` — Celo guardian only
 - `checkAndPauseIfSuperchainPaused()` — copies the wrapped SC's paused state into local

-State lives in unstructured (`keccak256`-derived) slots, so it doesn't show in `forge inspect storage-layout` and won't collide with upstream additions.
+State lives in unstructured (`keccak256`-derived) slots, so it doesn't show in `forge inspect storage-layout`.

 ## How L1 contracts reach CSC